professional woman standing in front of city skyline

 28. When can you start?

-Why it’s asked: To plan logistics.
+Why it’s asked: To plan logistics for start dates and onboarding if hired.

 Sample answer: